SanjayDevTech/free-privacy-policy-generator/Readme.md

   1. Have fun!

 ## Author & Support
-This project was created by [Nishant Srivastava](https://github.com/Sanjay-Developer-Official/) but hopefully developed and maintained by many others.
-See the [the list of contributors here](https://github.com/nisrulz/app-privacy-policy-generator/graphs/contributors).
+This project was created by [Sanjay Developer](https://github.com/Sanjay-Developer-Official/) but hopefully developed and maintained by many others.
+See the [the list of contributors here](https://github.com/Sanjay-Developer-Official/free-privacy-policy-generator/graphs/contributors).

 > If you appreciate my work, consider buying me a cup of :coffee: to keep me recharged :metal:
 >  + [PayPal](https://www.paypal.me/azpay123/5usd)